Aliases for ACVR1B Gene

 This gene encodes an activin A type IB receptor.
 Activins are dimeric growth and differentiation factors which belong to the transforming growth factor-beta (TGF-beta) superfamily of structurally related signaling proteins.
 Activins signal through a heteromeric complex of receptor serine kinases which include at least two type I and two type II receptors.
 This protein is a type I receptor which is essential for signaling.
 Mutations in this gene are associated with pituitary tumors.
 Alternate splicing results in multiple transcript variants.[provided by RefSeq, Jun 2010]

 GeneCards Summary for ACVR1B Gene

 ACVR1B (Activin A Receptor Type 1B) is a Protein Coding gene.
-Diseases associated with ACVR1B include Pancreatic Cancer and Pituitary Tumors.
-Among its related pathways are PEDF Induced Signaling and TGF-beta Signaling Pathway (sino).
+Diseases associated with ACVR1B include Pancreatic Cancer.
+Among its related pathways are Signaling by NODAL and Human Embryonic Stem Cell Pluripotency.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TGFBR1.